 With more than 69,300 members across the globe, it has grown to become the largest radiological society in the world and hosts one of the biggest and most innovative scientific meetings in Europe, the European Congress of Radiology, in Vienna each year.

-The Society works closely with national radiological societies across Europe and further afield, while establishing relationships with major international organisations from other related fields.
+The Society works closely with national radiological societies across Europe and further afield, while establishing relationships with major European and international organisations from other related fields.
 It also monitors developments on the EU level which could have an impact on research and practice in radiology, with the best interests of the patient as its overriding goal.

 The European Congress of Radiology (ECR) is the annual meeting of the European Society of Radiology (ESR).
 It is a trend-setting, dynamic and service-oriented congress, well-known as one of the most innovative meetings within the scientific community, embedded in a unique and inspiring ambience.